 Once a report is received:

-- FDA will keep your report confidential.
+- FDA will keep your identity confidential.

 - FDA will add the report to our database so that we can see if other people are reporting the same problem.